When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 This game introduced moves that let you make brutal, over-the-top attacks, such as uppercutting your opponent through a ceiling, the signature move Dial-a-combo, return of favorite characters that were previously missing on Mortal Kombat 3, as well as 2-on-2 and tournament modes.

-With this release, the game was able to yield its place as one of the finest games of all time.
+With this release, the game earned its place as one of the finest of all time.

 Street Fighter II: The World Warrior